Saharshv/Saharshv/README.md

 ## Hello World! 👋
 ### This is Saharsh Vedi.
 I am currently a 💻 Software Engineering Intern at [ClearTax](https://cleartax.in/s/about-us).
-I'm a rising junior at San Jose State University, studying Software Engineering. <br><br> 🔍 Looking for Summer 2022 Internships.
+I'm a junior at San Jose State University, studying Software Engineering. <br><br> 🔍 Looking for Summer 2022 Internships.
 Hit me up if you have any leads 😄

 ## Tech Stack
 - ✨ I’m currently working on Java, Spring, MongoDB, Redis, ReactJS, NextJS, and GraphQL.